Recognition of Substitute Service for Pension Purposes

 Substitute service prior to 1 January 2005

-On appointment to a permanent teaching post, a teacher can have previous service as a substitute credited for superannuation purposes on the following conditions:
+On appointment to a permanent teaching post, a teacher can have any previous service as a substitute teacher credited for superannuation purposes.
+Separate conditions apply for the following periods:

 Superannuation Credit for Certain Service in Capitation National Schools